TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker.md

 ---

 This guide provides a clear and concise, step-by-step recipe for launching the Tyk Enterprise Developer Portal in a container using Docker.
-Depending on your preferences, you can use MariaDB, MySQL, PostgreSQL, or SQLite as database.
+Depending on your preferences, you can use MariaDB, MySQL, PostgreSQL or SQLite as database.

 In this recipe, the database and the portal container will run on the same network, with the database storing its data on a volume.
-The portal's CMS assets (images, files, themes) are stored in the database although this guide provides links to the documentation to use a persistent volume or an S3 bucket as a storage for CMS assets.
+The portal's CMS assets (images, files and themes) are stored in the database, although this guide provides links to the documentation to use a persistent volume or an S3 bucket as a storage medium for CMS assets.
 Additionally, all settings for the Portal are configured using an env-file.

+{{< warning success >}}
+**Note**

->**Note**: This document is just an example.
-Customize all fields, including the username, password, root password, database name, and more.
+This document is just an example.
+Customise all fields, including the username, password, root password, database name and more.

-> Be sure to update the connection DSN in the env-file accordingly.
+Be sure to update the connection DSN in the env-file accordingly.
+{{< /warning >}}

 ### Prerequisites